darioarias/learning_python/README.md

   > No word, or paragraph, can explain the depth cover in this book.
 The general layout consists of 5 mini-books each focusing in one topic and diving into it.
 I strongly recommend this book even if you have been using pythons for years.
 I primise this book has somehting for you.
 I see myself reading this book 5 years from now and learning just as much.

 ## What's next?
 Finishing Fluent in Python.
-Letcode with the new skills to get even more comfortable using python.
+Leetcode with the new skills to get even more comfortable using Python.
 Interviews, interviews!